 The third thing is that we want to bring in the value of creativity, and this is because every individual that we involve in these kinds of programmes will have a slightly different context from another, and in order for this health education to land really well within a family, there needs to be an element of difference.
 So, the types of activities I might do here might be slightly changed if I do them there, and if we develop this idea of creativity within the children so that they get the sense and they get the confidence of doing it slightly differently so that their father or their neighbour or their younger brothers and sisters really get what they’re talking about, then that’s going to make the whole thing much more powerful.

 Lastly, the last petal is about connections.
 This is actually one of my favourite ones.
 What are the connections, you ask.
 It’s connecting the head, so what we know, with what we do.
-An awful lot of health education in traditional health education settings stays in their head.
+A lot of health education in traditional health education setting stays in the learners head.
 Children just learn it and then that’s it, but what we want is for the learning to go into their head and for that learning to move into a physical space.
 We want the learning to be in their body so that it propels them into action, so that they do something with the learning.

 The last connection we want them to make is with the heart, because we know… we’re bombarded every day with health education messages, with public health messages, but very often it just hits our minds, our heads.
 Sometimes we start changing our behaviour a little bit, but are we really affected emotionally?
 So, this is about giving the teachers and the children this idea that you have to connect emotionally for health education to be really effective.
 Once you do that, once you get the connection from the head to the body to the heart, then you’ve got successful participatory child-centred health education which is making an impact in families and that’s what Children for Health is about.